mdo/config/README.md

 ### 1. Prep OS X

-- Install latest Xcode
+- Download and install latest version of Xcode from the Mac App Store
-- Install latest Xcode command line tools
+- Download and install Xcode command line tools

 ### 2. Download dependencies